darekkay/best-practices/README.md

 ## General

-- Provide 404 and 50x error pages.
+- Provide 404 and 50x error pages
+  - Inline all external resources on error pages (e.g. CSS, images)
+- Test your website with adblockers enabled.
+- Monitor your website's availability, e.g. with [Uptime Robot](https://uptimerobot.com).
 - Offer an RSS feed for any kind of articles.
 Include the full content instead of snippets.
-- Test your website with adblockers enabled.
-- Monitor your website's availability, e.g. with [Uptime Robot](https://uptimerobot.com).